43 Foundry Avenue

 Waltham, Massachusetts 02453-8313

-Goldsmith directed the research on EDC’s Think Math!
-K–5 curriculum, and she supervises the research component of several professional development projects at EDC: Co-Principal Investigator for the National Science Foundation (NSF)–funded Supporting Staff Developers and head of research for the NSF-funded, five-year Formative Assessment in the Mathematics Classroom: Engaging Teachers and Students (FACETS).
-With colleagues from Boston College and Massachusetts College of Art and Design, she is investigating the connection between arts and mathematics.
-Goldsmith has also collaborated with colleagues at Mills College, Syracuse University, and WestEd.
+Goldsmith directed the research on EDC’s Young Mathematicians Studio curriculum and supervised the research component of several EDC professional development initiatives, including Turning to the Evidence, Supporting Staff Developers, and Formative Assessment in the Mathematics Classroom: Engaging Teachers and Students (FACETS), all funded by the National Science Foundation.
+With colleagues from Boston College and Massachusetts College of Art and Design, she investigated the connection between arts and geometric thinking.
+Currently, she is collaborating on a project with Artists for Humanity, an afterschool workforce development program for high school students that seeks to infuse STEM thinking into the design and development of works of art.
+She has also collaborated with colleagues at Mills College, Syracuse University, and WestEd.

-Goldsmith's most recent publication is Examining Mathematics Practice Through Classroom Artifacts (co-authored with Nanette Seago).
-She has also authored or coauthored articles for parents and practitioners about math education, The Fostering Algebraic Thinking Toolkit: A Guide for Staff Development, and several guides for selecting rigorous curriculum materials (Choosing a Standards-Based Mathematics Curriculum and the series Guiding Curriculum Decisions for Middle Grades—for language arts, mathematics, and science).
+Her recent publications include Mathematics Teachers’ Learning: A Conceptual Framework and Synthesis of Research; A Framework for the Facilitation of Teachers’ Analysis of Video; Examining Mathematics Practice through Classroom Artifacts; and “Developing Self-Regulating Learners: The Critical Role of Feedback" (ASCD Express).
+She is a co-author of The Fostering Algebraic Thinking Toolkit: A Guide for Staff Development, and several guides for selecting rigorous curriculum materials (Choosing a Standards-Based Mathematics Curriculum and the series Guiding Curriculum Decisions for Middle Grades—for language arts, mathematics, and science).
 She has also written about child prodigies, including coauthoring Nature's Gambit: Child Prodigies and the Development of Human Potential.

-Before joining EDC, Goldsmith held research positions at Tufts University and TERC and taught at Middlebury College.
+Before joining EDC, Goldsmith held research positions at TERC, Tufts University, and MIT.

-She received a BA in psychology from Yale University and a PhD from the Institute of Child Development at the University of Minnesota.
-She did postdoctoral studies at Massachusetts Institute of Technology.
+Goldsmith has a BA in Psychology from Yale University and a PhD in Child Psychology from the University of Minnesota, Institute of Child Development.